hendrixlab/miRWoods/README.md

     don't pass through the MRPF are filtered out, and those which do are combined with surrounding products and folded to produce hairpins.
-    Each hairpin is scored and then passed through a Hairpin Precursor Random Forest (HPRF) to obtain the final results. miRWoods evaluates several possible overlapping precursors for each loci, and pick the one with the best score.
+    Each hairpin is scored and then passed through a Hairpin Precursor Random Forest (HPRF) to obtain the final results.

 # Dependencies